Robert H. Ingersoll: Biography

 William H. Ingersoll was later a partner in the business.

 On June 22, 1904, in Muskegon, Michigan, he married Roberta Maria Bannister.

-Ingersoll later bought the bankrupt New England Watch Company in 1914 and renamed it the Ingersoll Watch Company.
+Ingersoll bought the bankrupt New England Watch Company in 1914 and renamed it the Ingersoll Watch Company.

-The company went bankrupt in 1921 following its over-expansion during World War I. Its assets were sold to the Waterbury Clock Company, the predecessor of the modern day Timex Group USA.
+The company went bankrupt in 1921 after over-expansion during World War I. Its assets were sold to the Waterbury Clock Company, the predecessor of the modern day Timex Group USA.

 His wife was involved in an attempted murder-suicide in 1926 when she shot her lover and then took her own life with a gunshot to her breast.

 Robert H. Ingersoll died on September 4, 1928, in Denver, Colorado.